Student Involvement Opportunities

 The primary focus of BSI is to unify students of Wilmington College from various backgrounds and ethnicities.
 This organization, though initiated by African American students, strives to provide a welcoming and comfortable environment where all students of varying backgrounds may express, celebrate and share their heritage.
 BSI sponsors a wide variety of activities and programs with the goal of increasing cultural awareness and involvement throughout the entire campus and surrounding community.

-The organization, in association with the Office of Diversity and Inclusion, will also serve as a resource and connection point to discuss and address concerns pertaining to the African American student body, and support all efforts to improve the recruitment and retention of students who identify as such, as well as other under-represented students.
-Membership is open to all students, regardless of race or ethnicity.
+The organization, in association with the Office of Diversity and Inclusion, will also serve as a resource and connection point to discuss and address concerns pertaining to the African American student body and support all efforts to improve the recruitment and retention of under-represented students.

 Center for Service & Civic Engagement